featured image

 )

-Reading from the PTY (The Tricky Part)
+The Tricky Part: Reading from the PTY Without Blocking

 while True: